 Welcome to our Year 1 page where you can find out more about what is happening in our class.

-Year 1 swim on Tuesdays, and have PE on Fridays.
+Year 1 have PE on Tuesday and Swimming on Thursday.

 If you have any questions or would like to contact the class team please email firstname.lastname@example.org call the school office on 01252 328589 to leave a message.
 Alternatively you can fill in the contact form.